aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-comments/_index.md

 ﻿---
-title: Working with Comments in Python
+title: Working with comments in Python
-articleTitle: Working with Comments
+articleTitle: Working with comments
-linktitle: Working with Comments
+linktitle: Working with comments
-description: "How to add, remove, or manipulate comments in a document using python."
+description: "How to add, remove, or manipulate comments in a document using Python."
 type: docs
 weight: 140
 url: /python-net/working-with-comments/